cosmos72/schemesh/doc/shell/redirect.md

 * [`(sh-stderr)`](#sh-stderr)
 * [`(sh-stdout)`](#sh-stdout)

+### Jobs redirections

+Each job created by schemesh has its own environment variables, redirections and current directory.

+When a new job is created, it *references* the environment variables, redirections, and current directory of its parent job.
+Note: the main schemesh process acts the default parent job if none is specified.

+This means that by default, changing the environment variables, redirections or current directory of a parent job also affects all its children jobs.

+To stop such sharing, just redirect a job's file descriptor: the new redirection shadows the inherited one, and such redirection is no longer shared.
+The same applies for environment variables and current directory: if you set some of them, they shadow inherited values.

 ### Run a job with redirections

-The following functions add redirections to an existing job, start the job in foreground, wait for it to finish, and return the output produced by the job.
+The two functions `(sh-run/bytevector)` and `(sh-run/string)` documented below add redirections to an existing job, then start the job in foreground, wait for it to finish, and finally return the output produced by the job.

-The added redirections are *temporary* i.e. they are automatically removed when the job finishes.
+In this case, the added redirections are *temporary* i.e. they are automatically removed when the job finishes.

 ##### (sh-run/bytevector)
 `(sh-run/bytevector job)` or `(sh-run/bytevector job options)` starts a job in foreground and waits for it to exit.<br/>